-CAEA recognises the clear links between attendance and attainment, and attendance and safeguarding children.
-It percieves that inappropriate authorisation of absence can be as damaging to a child's education as authorised absence.
-This will potentially send a message to parents that any reason for non-school attendance is acceptable and can render children extremely vulnerable to harm.
-If the absence of a child is frequent or continuous, and except where a child is clearly unwell, staff at CAEA will challenge parents about the need and reasons for their child's absence and will encourage them to keep absences to a minimum.
+CAL recognises the clear links between attendance and attainment, and attendance and safeguarding children.
+CAL promotes the importance of regular attendance and investigates all unauthorised absence, clearly sending a message to parents that any reason for non-school attendance is not acceptable and can render children extremely vulnerable to harm.
+If the absence of a child is frequent or continuous, and except where a child is clearly unwell physically or mentally, staff at CAL will challenge parents about the need and reasons for their child's absence and will encourage them to keep absences to a minimum.
 A note or explanation from a pupil's home does not mean an absence becomes authorised.
 The decision whether or not to authorise an absence will always rest with the school.

-Attendance has a very high profile at CAEA and is regularly discussed at assemblies and in tutor groups.
+Attendance has a very high profile at CAL and is regularly discussed at assemblies and in mentor groups.
 Parents are regularly reminded in newsletters and school meetings about the importance of good attendance and its links to attainment.